WindJammer6/31.-Java-Learning-and-Practice/README.md

 # 31.-Java-Learning-and-Practice ![My Skills](https://go-skill-icons.vercel.app/api/icons?i=java)![My Skills](https://go-skill-icons.vercel.app/api/icons?i=androidstudio)
-Some school problem sets that I practiced with that helped me learn Java.
+Some simple school problem sets that I practiced with that helped me learn Java.
 Covers all the programming fundamentals from variables, datatypes, loops, access modifiers (e.g. private, public, etc.), non-access modifiers (e.g. static, final, abstract, synchronized), statements, classes (OOP), inheritance (OOP), abstract classes (OOP), interfaces (OOP), exceptions and programming principles.

 Each problem set is stored in a folder, with a word document in each folder that stores the questions that the codes are answering.
 All of the code in the problem sets satisfy my school's autograder's test cases.